TheKingEagle/RMSoftware.ModularBot/README.md

 # RMSoftware.ModularBot
-A Multi-purpose, multi-module bot designed for discord customizable for your each of your servers.
+A Multi-purpose, multi-module bot designed for discord customizable for your each of your guilds (discord servers)

 ### Application Requirements
 * .NET Framework 4.6.1